transparencies/transparencies-backend-rs/README.md

 - Then edit the `match_info_request.ron` file in this newly created folder structure and let it point to a combination of settings you want to test.

+- Then run `cargo run --example export-test-data -- --test-case-folder <test-case-export-path>` to download a set of responses that are serialized into JSON-files into the corresponding folder.

 ### Update data for a case of an integration test

-First create a copy of the `/tests/integration/test_case_template` folder.
-You can already rename it, if you want to.
-But the standard export path for the files is the standard template folder.

-Then run `cargo run --example export-test-data -- --test-case-folder <test-case-export-path>` to download a set of responses that are serialized into JSON-files into the corresponding folder.

 Then run `cargo test`/`just test` to run our test suite.